PolusAI/bfio/README.md

 ## Authors

+Nick Schaub (nick.schaub@nih.gov, nick.schaub@labshare.org)

 ## License

-This project is licensed under the [CC0 1.0 Universal](LICENSE.md)
-Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the [MIT License](LICENSE) Creative Commons License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-  - Hat tip to anyone whose code was used
-  - Inspiration
-  - etc
+  - Parts of this code were written/modified from existing code found in `python-bioformats` and `tifffile`.